SoulLyoko/vite-lib-starter/README.md

 # Try it

 - Use this template
+- Clear `CHANGELOG.md`
+- Replace author name in LICENSE file
-- Global rename `vite-lib-starter` and `ViteLibStarter` to your own library name.
+- Global replace `vite-lib-starter` and `ViteLibStarter` to your own library name
 - Generate your github personal access token on https://github.com/settings/tokens (skip if you already have)
 - Add your github personal access token named `ACCESS_TOKEN` (or any other name, it corresponds to `.github/workflows/deploy.yml#L21` to your repo `Setting>Secrets>Actions`
 - Generate your npm access token (skip if you already have)